What are the legal frameworks?

 Special case: Mining license according to old law

 In addition to the above-mentioned authorisations (permit, license or proprietary mining rights), the authorisation forms also include authorisations derived from old law, which are referred to as old rights.
 These are mining licenses granted before the current Federal Mining Act of 1982 entered into force.
 They include, for example, the opencast lignite mining industry in the Rhenish mining area or the salt mining leasehold rights (Salzabbaugerechtigkeiten) and old crude oil contracts in Lower Saxony.
 They remain valid under current law (see Section 149(1) sentence 1 BBergG) if they have been notified to the mining authorities and confirmed by the mining inspection authorities within a transitional period of three years after the BBergG 1982 came into force.
 In contrast to authorisations under the new BBergG, authorisations under the old law are neither limited in time nor do mine site or extraction royalties have to be paid.
-In practice, these old rights related/relate in particular to coal and lignite, salts and hydrocarbons.
+In practice, these old rights related/relate in particular to stone and lignite, salts and hydrocarbons.
 However, the approval of an operating plan is also required for the extraction of mineral resources under the old law.

 Special case: special requirements on the territory of the former GDR